tituszban/Design-Patterns-Katas-Py/README.md

 Welcome to this repository of refactoring exercises (or Katas).
 The goal of each of these exercises is to learn about [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) by taking a semi-realistic example and improving it using one of the Design Patterns.

 Each of the folders within [exercises](./exercises/) contains one folder with the exercise setup, and a README with more details.
-To see an example solution, try the [`solutions` branch](https://github.com/tituszban/Design-Patterns-Katas-Py/tree/solutions)
+To see an example solution, try the [`solutions` branch](https://github.com/tituszban/Design-Patterns-Katas-Py/tree/solutions), but keep in mind that it is only one valid solution, and yours may differ and still be valid.

 ## Who are these exercises for?

 These exercises are designed for any software engineer looking to learn about and/or practice design patterns.
 The goal is to make each of them reasonably beginner friendly, however, they should offer enough of a challenge for more seasoned developers.

 ## Knowledge prerequisits

 Although these exercises are aimed at less experienced developers, there are some requirements to be able to meaningfully complete the exericses.
 Understanding of object oriented programming is needed.
 And as this repo is in Python, you also need to know Python.
+It is also very useful to understand writing unit tests, when doing this kind of refactoring.
 Also, some knowledge of regular expressions is recommended for some of the exercises.
 But not crucial.
 If you don't understand something, [Regex101](https://regex101.com/) can probably help you.

 The code is also using type hints.
 If you are not familiar with these, or don't want to bother, just ignore/delete them.

 ## Code prerequisits

 Python 3.12 or higher.
 It may work on lower versions, but I have not tested those.

 ## Setup